 Associate of Applied Science

-This program has approval from the Arizona State Board of Nursing, and is accredited by the National League for Nursing Accrediting Commission [more].
+This program has approval from the Arizona State Board of Nursing, and is accredited by the Accreditation Commission for Education in Nursing, Inc. [more].

 What can I do with this degree?

 Career Options: Take the National Council Licensure Examination (NCLEX-RN®) to be eligible to work as a registered nurse.

 Academic Options: Pursue a bachelor's degree in nursing at a university.